Why Early Childhood Matters

 The Child Care Action Campaign (CCAC) recently found that U.S. companies lose $3 billion annually as a consequence of child care related absences.
 Many parents miss work because of issues surrounding early childhood education program access, causing the business to suffer productivity loss.
 Issues of high-quality early care and education take time to resolve, and that time is most often during the work day.

 To combat this issue, some companies have instituted on-site programs designed to fill family short and long-term needs.
+A growing body of national research strongly suggests that the most efficient means to boost productivity in the workforce over the next few decades is to invest in today’s youngest children.

 Nearly 90,000 children under 13 years of age are potentially in need of early care and education services in Alaska.
 Therefore, investment in the early care and education industry plays a critical role in the state’s economy.